dannys42/SieveFiler/README.md

 * Ensure conflicting rules are not possible (e.g. cannot specify that the same email address goes to different folders)
 * Not overewite the file if any errors are detected

+## Requirements

+[Swift Compiler 5.7+](https://www.swift.org/download/).
+By utilizing the [Swift](https://www.swift.org) language, you can use Xcode or any other IDE/text editor to aid in command completion and online help as  you write your rules.

 ## Recommended Usage